Opel: Indonesia

 Since 1938, the country has been producing Opels in a General Motors-owned plant since 1938.
 The plant was nationalized in 1957.
 In 1995, General Motors invested a new manufacturing plant in Indonesia, producing the Opel Astra (as Opel Optima), Opel Vectra, and Chevrolet Blazer (as Opel Blazer).
 The latter was proved a sales success in the country.
 In 2002, the Opel brand was replaced by the global Chevrolet brand.

 Thailand

-Since the 1970s Opel cars were imported with Holden cars by Universal Motors Thailand and Asoke Motors.
-They imported the Opel Rekord, Holden Torana, and the Opel Olympia.

-In the middle of the era the next importer is Phranakorn Yontrakarn (PNA) which starting importing cars to Thailand in the mid-1980s.
+Since the 1970s, Opel cars were imported along with Holden cars by Universal Motors Thailand and Asoke Motors.
+Among the models imported were the Opel Rekord, Holden Torana, and the Opel Olympia.
+They were replaced by Phranakorn Yontrakarn (PNA) as the exclusive distributor of Opel cars in Thailand in the mid-1980s.
 PNA imported the Kadett, Astra, Vectra, Omega, and the Calibra to Thailand.
-On the last era of Opel in Thailand was managed by General Motors Thailand they're planned to build assembly plant in Rayong.
-They planned to manufacture the Zafira in Thailand, the Zafira has shown at BOI Fair in 1998–1999 in Thailand and from the Asian financial crisis on that time they withdrawn from Thailand in 2000 and replaced by Chevrolet.
+The Corsa B was one of the more popular Opel models sold by PNA in the 1990s.
+In the mid to late 1990s, General Motors Thailand took over from PNA in the overseeing of sales and distribution of Opel cars in the country, with plans to build an assembly plant in Rayong to manufacture the Zafira for the domestic and export markets.
+However, due to the 1997 Asian financial crisis, the Opel brand was phased out from the Thai market in 2000 and was replaced by Chevrolet.
+The Zafira A, by then rebadged as a Chevrolet, went on sale in May 2000, to considerable success.